-Check out my post on meal-planning made simple where there’s more ways you can save time by batch cooking, making the most of your freezer and much more!
+Check out my post on meal-planning made simple.
+It suggests more ways you can save time by batch cooking, making the most of your freezer and much more!

 2. Watching TV out of habit

-Consider whether this might be a waste of your time and if there’s anything more productive you could do instead.
+Consider whether this might be a waste of your time.
+Is there anything more productive you could do instead?
 (Don’t forget that relaxing is productive, so I’m definitely not suggesting you shouldn’t relax!).

 3. Mindless scrolling through social media

-Keeping up with social media is important to many of us but losing track of time and not being intentional about why and what you’re looking at, can be a massive waste of time.
+Keeping up with social media is important to many of us.
+However, losing track of time and not being intentional about why and what you’re looking at, can be a massive waste of time.
 Especially if it’s time that you were meant to be using to get other things done!

 4. Not having a visual To Do list